 In this respect Jemar Tisby’s The Color of Compromise offers a much-needed salve.
 From colonial times to Reconstruction, to Jim Crow and civil rights, to Black Lives Matter and the election of Donald Trump, Tisby traces the church’s complicity in racism throughout key epochs of American history.
 Complicity, in fact, is too kind a word.
 More often than not, the white church resisted black equality with malicious vigor, or fell silent when it should have been a prophetic voice and partner in the cause of liberation.

 How could white European Christians possibly condone such a brutal and sickening practice?
 What words did they use to justify what they knew was profoundly evil in every way?
 This is in large part where rhetoric comes into play.
 Tisby takes us back to the time of Christopher Columbus to see how the seeds of racism were sown in linguistic terms.
 In one of Columbus’ earliest letters concerning his encounter with indigenous tribes, he wrote: “[They] should be good servants and intelligent, for I observed that they quickly took in what was said to them, and I believe that they would easily be made Christians, as it appeared to me that they had no religion” (28).
-What this reveals is that an imperialistic attitude was alive among Europeans well before the African slave trade began—an attitude which asserted that darker-skinned indigenous peoples were not social equals but rather to be valued primarily in terms of their potential economic output and amenability to religious conversion.
+What this reveals is that an imperialistic attitude was alive among Europeans well before the African slave trade began, and this attitude asserted that darker-skinned indigenous peoples were not social equals but rather to be valued primarily in terms of their potential economic output and amenability to religious conversion.

 Tragically, the large majority of white American Christians either buttressed the system of slavery or utterly failed to challenge it, and the rhetoric they used to justify their complicity took many shapes.
 As one example, Tisby describes how in colonial times certain white Christians felt it was their duty to proselytize African slaves.
 But rather than challenge slave owners to grant their slaves both spiritual and physical freedom, the missionaries invented the message that “Christianity could save one’s soul but not break one’s chains” (38).
 The idea is well captured in a vow that one missionary had the converted recite: